sloraris/portfolio/content/posts/defense-in-depth/index.md

 This is by no means a comprehensive list, but it's a good starting point.

-That class lecture didn’t just teach me a fun historical fact, it rewired the way I *understand* cybersecurity.
+That class lecture didn't just teach me a fun historical fact, it rewired the way I *understand* cybersecurity.

 I knew passwords mattered.
 I knew you should patch stuff.
 But I thought security was perimeter-based, with everything else for the paranoid or high-stakes operations.

-But it’s not.
+But it's not.
 The perimeter matters, sure.

 But at the end of the day?

 {{% lead %}}
-*It’s not the moat doing the defending, **it’s the castle***.
+*It's not the moat doing the defending, **it's the castle***.
 {{% /lead %}}

-If your internal systems are soft, flat, and unaudited, it doesn’t matter how strong your firewall is.
-The moat might slow someone down, but once they’re across, if your architecture isn’t built for defense, you’ve lost.
+If your internal systems are soft, flat, and unaudited, it doesn't matter how strong your firewall is.
+The moat might slow someone down, but once they're across, if your architecture isn't built for defense, you've lost.

 ## Final Thoughts
 To many, this is old news.
 But for anyone learning cybersecurity, IT, or operations, this metaphor still matters.
 Security is strongest when it's designed into every aspect of a system and planned from the start, not just slapped on afterwards.

-And maybe, if you’ve been treating your firewall like a moat and thinking that’s enough, hopefully this has given you something to think about!
+And maybe, if you've been treating your firewall like a moat and thinking that's enough, hopefully this has given you something to think about!

 Because if your security stops at the moat, that's not much of a castle... and you could probably learn some lessons from the Empire.
 That's all I'm saying.